Skip to main content

 • The changes described in the above paragraph are effective for all calendar quarters beginning after December 31, 2020.
 In other words, the changes are not retroactive to the inception of the Employee Retention Tax Credit.

 • The Appropriations Act also contains provisions clarifying the interaction between the PPP loan program and the Employee Retention Tax Credit.
 Previously, under the CARES Act, employers who received a PPP loan were ineligible for the Employee Retention Tax Credit.
-The Appropriations Act provides that that employers who receive a PPP loan may still qualify for the Employee Retention Tax Credit with respect to wages that are not paid for with PPP loan proceeds.
+The Appropriations Act provides that employers who receive a PPP loan may still qualify for the Employee Retention Tax Credit with respect to wages that are not paid for with PPP loan proceeds.
 As to the effective date of this change, unlike the effective date for the other modifications to the Employee Retention Tax Credit mentioned in this update, this modification to the Employee Retention Tax Credit is effective retroactive to the date the CARES Act was enacted.

 • Accordingly, companies that received a PPP loan (and thus did not claim Employee Retention Tax Credits) should consider whether they could now be eligible to claim Employee Retention Tax Credits for 2020.